nixworks/public/news/2015/12/12/index.md

 _Context: Andrzej Duda, Constitutional Court's, Law and Justice Party, Polish, President, Warsaw_

 ### [Pro-Russian opposition parties protest against Montenegro's NATO membership, demanding a referendum on the issue. ](/news/2015/12/12/pro-russian-opposition-parties-protest-against-montenegro-s-nato-membership-demanding-a-referendum-on-the-issue.md)
-Several thousand supporters of pro-Russian opposition parties protested Saturday against Montenegro&#x27;s NATO membership, demanding a referendum over the issue. &quot;If the referendum is avoided and there is a bid to fraudulently pass the decision (on NATO membership) in parliament, Montenegro will
+Several thousand supporters of pro-Russian opposition parties protested Saturday against Montenegro&#x27;s NATO membership, demanding a referendum over the issue. &quot;If the referendum is avoided and there is a bid to fraudulently pass the decision (on NATO membership) in parliament, Montenegro wi...

 ## [Previous Day...](/news/2015/12/11/index.md)